Doves Nesting on our Patio Ceiling Fan

 Our self-made archway in our back yard has a dense growth of chocolate plant(in spring) and trumpet vine(in summer).
 Last year a robin made its home on the top of the archway and raised 4 little ones.

 Whenever we would check on the nest Momma would fly away to a nearby tree and watch us and chirp until we disappeared.
-It was quite an experience to watch the babies grow up and leave the nest.

 Needless to say when we spotted a nest on top of the archway, once again, we assumed Momma robin was back.
-When you stand under the arbor/archway you can get a great view of the nest and its inhabitants.

 Recently, when we looked up at the nest from behind we saw a large tan and white tail poking out.
 It did not look like any robin's tail I had ever seen.